USDA-FSA/fsa-design-system/components/growl/index.md

 ### Use When

-* The application needs to provide real-time messaging to the User.
+* The application needs to provide real-time messaging to the User about a page-level event, out-of-view event, or background processes.
 * The application requires a message to appear and have the User take action to dismiss.
+* The application displays non-critical information that won't disrupt a workflow.

 ### Don't Use

-* To show error messages that should be paired with specific form fields.
+* When displaying error messages paired with specific form fields, use [Form Field States]({{ site.baseurl }}components/form-fields/)
+* When displaying messages related to specific components on the current view, consider an [Inline Alert]({{ site.baseurl }}components/alerts/)

 ## General Guidance